-William Ruckelshaus, who refused to join in Nixon’s ‘Saturday Night Massacre,’ dies at 87
+Seattle area’s William Ruckelshaus, who refused to join in Nixon’s ‘Saturday Night Massacre,’ dies at 87

-William Ruckelshaus, a pragmatic and resolute government official who shaped the Environmental Protection Agency in the early 1970s as its first administrator and returned to the agency a decade later to restore its shattered morale after its watchdog powers had been muzzled, died Nov.
-27 at his home in Medina.
+William Ruckelshaus, a pragmatic and resolute government official who served the Environmental Protection Agency in the early 1970s as its first administrator and who later, as second in command at the Justice Department, became a kind of icon of resistance after President Richard Nixon fired him in the “Saturday Night Massacre,” died Wednesday at his home in Medina.
 He was 87.

 The death was confirmed by a friend, Philip Angell.
 The cause was not immediately known.

 In a long career in government and private industry, Ruckelshaus was widely promoted as “Mr. Clean” as much for his uprightness as for his role with the EPA.
-He cemented his reputation for unshakable integrity when, in 1973, as Richard Nixon’s deputy attorney general, he refused a presidential order to fire the special prosecutor investigating the Watergate break-in.
+He cemented his reputation for unshakable integrity when, in 1973, as Nixon’s deputy attorney general, he refused a presidential order to fire the special prosecutor investigating the Watergate break-in.

 Decades later, as chief executive of Houston-based Browning-Ferris Industries, the second-largest trash-disposal company in the country, he expanded the company’s presence into New York and worked with law enforcement agencies to help break mob control of the city’s trash removal business.